xopxe/micro_rosso_platformio/README.md

 ### Serve services

-To create and announce a service, see the example in the `sync_time` module.
+See the example in the `sync_time` module to create and announce a service.
 First, create a service descriptor and the request and response objects:

 ```
 static service_descriptor my_service;